ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

     • Make sure you load the ```Stacks``` module (you can check if you have already loaded it using `module list`)

-    • Get back in the ```GBS``` folder if you wandered away.
+    • Get back into the ```GBS``` folder if you wandered away.

     • Information on denovo_map.pl and its parameters can be found [online](http://catchenlab.life.illinois.edu/stacks/comp/denovo_map.php).
-You will use this below to build your command.
+You will use this information below to build your command.

     • We want Stacks to understand which individuals in our study belong to which population.
-Stacks use a so-called population map.
+Stacks uses a so-called population map.
 The file contains sample names as well as populations.
 The file should be formatted in 2 columns like [this](http://catchenlab.life.illinois.edu/stacks/manual/#popmap).
 All 30 samples are at the file path below.
-Copy it in the folder `GBS you` should currently be in.
+Copy it into the `GBS` folder you should currently be in.
 Note that all the samples refer to a single population to be able to apply easily the `--min-samples-per-pop` filtering below.

     ```/nesi/project/nesi02659/obss_2020/resources/day3/popmap.txt```